-In instances where a diesel engine stops during normal operation, any of the following items may be responsible.
+In instances where a diesel engine stops during normal operation, the following items may be responsible.

 - 1. Engine overspeed trip may have occurred. - 2.
 Low oil button on governor may be out. - 3.
-Insufficient or no fuel.
+Insufficient or lack of fuel.
 See preceding fuel system difficulties. - 4.
 Throttle is in STOP position. - 5.
 No voltage relay (NVR) might have opened with throttle in Run 5 or 6. - 6.
-Ground relay tripped with the throttle in Run 5 or 6. - 7.
+Ground relay might have tripped with the throttle in Run 5 or 6. - 7.
 Engine run switch OFF with the throttle in Run 5 or 6. - 8.
-PC switch tripped with throttle in Run 5 or 6.
+PC switch might have tripped with throttle in Run 5 or 6.